 Standard of Repose

-In the summer of 2018 a tornado ripped through the Metro East St Louis region, leaving a beautiful and twisted form in its aftermath.
-The energy that once coursed through this radio tower was released; today the structure sits in an open field sinking into the earth, anticipating a future of ruin.
-I have been photographing the radio tower and its surroundings since that day.
+In the summer of 2018 a tornado ripped through the Metro East St. Louis region leaving a twisted and beautiful form in its aftermath.
+The energy that once coursed through this radio tower was released, transforming the upright steel structure into an open shell.
+The structure sat in an open field — sinking into the earth, anticipating a future of ruin.

 In spite of its enormous weight and stretch, the radio tower and its surrounding environment went all but unnoticed.
 The mass of fallen steel lay exposed, as vulnerable as a fallen beast.
 This archive documents the environmental conditions in this particular place.
 The evidence of climate change is felt in this field.

 This site— flanked by an auto salvage yard and the region’s largest landfill, and sandwiched between the Gateway Motorsport Track and the Granite City Steel Plant — expresses unmistakable irony.
 The human-made tower that embodied the force of steel and the transmission of invisible radio waves, was literally being swallowed by the earth.
 As the tower sank into the ground, it became part of that field and joined the arc and form of its surrounding landscape.